Paws for Heroes Mission

 Paws for Heroes History

-Paws for Heroes was founded in 2013 by 3 oil and gas business women after they learned there was no organization in Houston, Texas helping military members by providing trained dogs who offered comfort and companionship.
+Paws for Heroes was founded in 2013 by 3 oil and gas business women after they learned there was no organization in Houston, Texas helping veterans by providing trained dogs who offered comfort and companionship.
 The founders of Paws for Heroes all have family members who are either currently active duty in the military or have relatives who are veterans.

 How do Dogs Help Veterans Heal?